Last updated on March 1st, 2020 at 07:16 pm

 Although Lightspeed is moderately priced (it starts at $76 per month for one register and five employees), it provides a robust range of features to support your businesses’ sales.

-Lightspeed is known specifically for their omnichannel retail solutions, which allows you to integrate sales technology for your brick and mortar store, as well as your online store.
+Lightspeed is familiar specifically for their omnichannel retail solutions, which allows you to integrate sales technology for your brick and mortar store, as well as your online store.

 Lightspeed has extensive inventory management features.
 These features can help you keep track of what you have so you can better serve your customers and manage your budget.